-Another potential approach to enhanced acceptance of foreign comparator products through sharing of information could involve the use of an independent third party (such as WHO) who could determine the similarity of comparator products.
-In this scenario, it would not be necessary to require the generic company to perform any comparability tests and restrictions on the acceptance of a foreign comparator could likely be eliminated.
+Another potential approach to enhanced acceptance of foreign comparator products through sharing of information could involve the use of an independent third party, such as WHO, who could determine the similarity of comparator products.
+In this scenario, it would not be necessary to require the generics company to perform any comparability tests and restrictions on the acceptance of a foreign comparator could likely be eliminated.

 Overall, in the presence of barriers which inhibit the acceptance of foreign comparator products, it will continue to be necessary to perform bioequivalence studies using the local comparator, or in some cases, to conduct a battery of in vitro tests to demonstrate the similarity/identity of the local comparator product to the foreign comparator product used in a bioequivalence study.

 Competing interests: None.